Logarithmic variance for the height function of square-ice: Russo-Seymour-Welsh theory

 Using the same reasoning as in \eqref{eq:pushing away}, we find that

 It remains to observe that by the first item of Lemma~\ref{lem:duality},

 By symmetry, this implies that the probability of the former is larger than $\tfrac12$.
 This concludes the proof.

-\begin{remark} In Section~\ref{sec:3.2}, we used symmetries that are mapping the even vertices to even vertices, and symmetric even-domains with boundary condition that are made of 0s and 2s.
-In this section, we used symmetries that are mapping even vertices to odd vertices, and symmetric mix-quads with boundary condition that are made of 1s and 2s. \end{remark}

-\begin{remark} Unlike the proofs in Section~\ref{sec:3.2}, we are not allowed to `push in' boundary condition larger than or equal to 1 on top and bottom, because $\times$-crossings of $h \ge1$ cannot be transformed into increasing events in $|h|$.
-We therefore need to symmetrize the domain $D$ by pushing boundary condition 2 away only. \end{remark}

-\paragraph{Second case} Let $\ell'$ be the vertical line passing by $c-(\tfrac12,0)$.
+\paragraph{Second case} Let $\ell'$ be the vertical line passing by $c+(\tfrac12,0)$.
 We start by defining an equivalent of the symmetric domain introduced in the second case of Proposition~\ref{prop:weak}.
 Assume that $[ab]$ and $[cd]$ do not intersect otherwise there is nothing to prove.
+Denote the reflection with respect to the vertical line $\ell'$ passing by $c+(\tfrac12,0)$ by $\sigma'$ ($\sigma'$ maps the even lattice to the odd lattice).
+We now define a domain which will play the role of the domain $\Lambda_n^{\rm mix}$ from the first case.
+This domain will be symmetric about $\ell'$ so we do not need to shift the reflected paths to maintain the parity constraints.
+We suggest that the reader refer to \cref{fig:new_hard_case_surgery} while reading the definitions below.

-Denote the reflection with respect to the vertical line $\ell'$ passing by $c-(\tfrac12,0)$ by $\sigma'$ ($\sigma'$ maps the even lattice to the odd lattice).
-Let $a'$ be the vertex just before the first intersection of $[ab]$ (when going from bottom to top and when seen as a continuous path) with $\ell'$ and let $S$ be the quad enclosed by $[a'b]$, $\sigma'([a'b])$, the odd $\times$-path of $\Z\times\{-n-1,-n\}$ between the right neighbour of $b$ and the left neighbour of $c$, and the even $\times$-path between $c$ and $\sigma'(b)$.
-Finally, let $d'$ be the last vertex before $[cd]$ exits $S$ for the first time.
+Let $a'$ be the vertex just before the first intersection of $[ab]$ (when going from bottom to top and when seen as a continuous path) with $\ell'$ and let $S$ be the quad enclosed by \begin{itemize} \item $[a'b]$, \item $\sigma'([a'b])$, \item the odd $\times$-path of $\Z\times\{-n,-n+1\}$ between the right neighbour of $b$ and the left neighbour of $c$, \item and the even $\times$-path between $c$ and $\sigma'(b)$. \end{itemize} Finally, let $d'$ be the last vertex of $[cd]$ before it exits $S$ for the first time.

+Let $U_{\rm top-right}$ be the union of odd domains whose boundaries are defined as follows.
+Let $s$ be the odd path defined as the union of \begin{itemize} \item the path from a neighbour of $d'$ to neighbour of $d$ using the odd vertices which are neighbours of the vertices of $[dd']$ from the exterior of $D$, \item the odd path $(da)$, \item the odd vertices neighbouring from the exterior of $D$ the vertices of $[aa']$. \end{itemize}